ar-io/docs/docs/src/guides/sdk.md

 #### `getVault({ address, vaultId })`

-Retrieves the locked-balance user vault of the IO process by the specified wallet address and vault ID.
+Retrieves the locked-balance user vault of the ARIO process by the specified wallet address and vault ID.

 ```typescript
 const io = IO.init();